afefede/afefede/README.md

 - As a Editor I need to see examples of content in tabs components.
 - As a Editor I need to see examples of show more content components.
 - As a Editor I need to see examples of page parallax components.
+- As a Editor I need to see examples of page loader components.

 ### Developer Stories
 - As a Developer I need an Angular development environment